kencx/source/content/posts/caddy-git/index.md

 ```

 This method merely fetches the references of the repository and doesn't merge
-the two unrelated histories after.
+them.
+Its akin to running `git fetch` instead of `git fetch && git merge
+FETCH_HEAD`.
+Adding the `Force` boolean allows `go-git` to fetch remote commits
+of unrelated histories, but it does nothing of merging them.

 Sure enough, we see this in the later part of
 `PullContext()`:

 ```go